evanshlom/wav-to-melspectrogram/README.md

 ## Installation

-Use the requirements file to install the requirements, or simply install librosa to an environment with Python 3.11.4.
+Use the requirements file to install the requirements, or rather install librosa to an environment with Python 3.11.4.

 ```bash
 pip install -r requirements.txt